virtualcitySYSTEMS/map-ui/README.md

 Provides an abstraction layer around 2D, 3D and oblique Maps.
 Provides the following components:

-- map abstraction for Cesium, Openlayers and Oblique Images
+- map abstraction for Cesium, Openlayers and Oblique Images and Panorama Images
 - layers
 - interactions
 - styles